QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### Check cluster status through browser

-Kubernetes cluster on QingCloud integate heapster and dashboard components provided by Kubernetes and also binds with an elasticsearch kibana cluster, end user could check monitor and log data easily.
+Kubernetes cluster on QingCloud integates heapster and dashboard components provided by Kubernetes and an elasticsearch kibana cluster.
+End user can check monitor and log data easily.

-Login client node and run command as below:
+Log in client node and run command as below:

 ```shell
 nohup kubectl proxy --address='0.0.0.0' --accept-hosts='.*' --disable-filter=true --accept-paths="^.*" &
 ```

-Enable VPN service of VPC and connect this VPN through VPN client, then open the URL on browser: http://client node ip:8001/ui，this will open dashboard console as below:
+You also can enable VPN service of VPC and connect this VPN through VPN client, then open the URL on browser: http://\<client node ip\>:8001/ui，this will open dashboard console as below:

 ![](screenshot/dashboard.png)